wilfredstephenanfield/WilfredStephenAnfield/README.md

 - **Digital Health Strategy** - Person-centered tools and frameworks
 - **Accessibility Advocacy** - Making digital spaces open to everyone
 - **Community Design** - Rooted in lived experience, local voices, and generational wisdom
+- **[WilfredStephenAnfield.com](https://wilfredstephenanfield.com) - My digital porch where I try to practice what I preach about accessibility-first design.
+Built for all y'all.
+Feedback always welcome.

-## Porch Notes 🫙
+## Mason Jar Notes 🫙

-> *"On the porch, everyone's welcome.
+> *On this porch, everyone's welcome.
 Y'all truly means all.
-> We listen, we share, we build community—one story, one solution at a time."*
+> We listen, we share, we build community—one story, one solution, one thought at a time.*

-I carry Southern roots and Mason jar values into every line of code, believing technology should serve and connect communities.
+I carry Southern roots and Mason jar values into every line of code, believing technology should serve and connect communities with care.

 ## Let's Connect 💬